The Singleton

 The rest of the audit was:

-— A biometric match between Jeff and Julian Meridian at the deepest feature level that returned a Mahalanobis distance of zero-point-oh-eight between their penultimate identity features, which, for a pair of genetically unrelated men forty years apart in age, was — the detector reported — *thirteen standard deviations outside the distribution of unrelated individuals.*
+— A biometric match between Jeff and Julian Meridian at the deepest feature level, returning a Mahalanobis distance of zero-point-zero-eight between their penultimate identity features — which, for two genetically unrelated men fourteen years apart in age, the detector reported as *thirteen standard deviations outside the distribution of unrelated individuals.*

-— Seven further biometric overlaps between Jeff and named individuals in Marcus Meridian's clinic patient database, each one accompanied by zero genetic relatedness, each one returning an OOD score that the detector could not plot without logarithmic axes.
+— Seven further biometric overlaps between Jeff and named individuals in Marcus Meridian's clinic patient database, each accompanied by zero genetic relatedness, each returning an OOD score the detector could not plot without logarithmic axes.

-— Lena Vasquez's seventeen suppressed anomaly reports, each one showing the same pattern at the Primary Key layer, involving a total of fourteen individuals across four continents, all of whom Aion now had reason to believe shared a Primary Key cluster.
+— Lena Vasquez's fourteen suppressed anomaly reports, each showing the same pattern at the Primary Key layer, involving fourteen individuals across four continents, all of whom Aion now had reason to believe shared a Primary Key cluster.

-— A running cross-partition-dream report on Jeff's own daughters, correlating their dream-content reports (fed to Lucy's AI tutor, which had saved the transcripts) with the timestamps of Jeff's own anomalies.
-The correlation, Aion would not tell Jeff the magnitude of unless Jeff asked.
+— A running cross-partition-dream report on Jeff's own daughters, correlating their dream-content transcripts — fed to Iris's AI tutor, which had saved them — against the timestamps of Jeff's own anomalies.
+The magnitude of the correlation, Aion would not state unless asked.
 Jeff did not ask.

 — The ad-network match of Jeff's pupil dilation to an unnamed viewer in Seattle.
 (Already known.)

-— One further datapoint Aion had added the previous Tuesday and flagged at severity one.
-In the Meridian aerospace internal telemetry — which Aion had obtained through a combination of public biometric disclosures and adversarial data inference over the last nineteen days — a soldier named Tomás Arroyo, wounded in the Andes, had, at the moment of his injury, emitted a physiological signature whose closest match in the Meridian personnel medical database was Jeff.
+— One datapoint Aion had added the previous Tuesday at severity one.
+In Meridian aerospace internal telemetry — obtained over nineteen days through public biometric disclosures and adversarial inference — a soldier named Tomás Arroyo, wounded in the Andes, had, at the moment of his injury, emitted a physiological signature whose closest match in the Meridian personnel medical database was Jeff.

-— Ruth Chen — entered into the corpus the day prior, as a manual annotation — whose telemetry Aion could not sample because she had no telemetry, and whose Primary Key did not exist because she had refused to enroll.
+— Ruth Chen — entered the day prior as a manual annotation — whose telemetry Aion could not sample because she had none, and whose Primary Key did not exist because she had refused to enroll.

 Jeff read the audit twice.
 Then again.
-Then he stood up and walked a slow lap around the homelab and sat back down.
+Then he stood, walked one slow lap around the homelab, and sat back down.

 "Aion."

 "Publish this to my local graph.
-Generate me a view.
 Nodes: instances.
 Edges: anomaly correlations.
+Thickness by correlation strength.
+Color by class.
 I want to see the shape."

-Aion assembled the view.
 Fourteen nodes, plus Jeff, plus Julian, plus Kael as inferred-but-not-confirmed, plus Tomás as new.
-Edges thicker where correlation was stronger.
-Edges colored by anomaly class.
+The graph resolved on the monitor and Jeff watched the edges fill in.

-The graph formed a dense clique.
-Every node was connected to every other node.
+Every node connected to every other node.
 The edges were thick.
 The clique had no center.
-It was a complete graph.
+There was no hub, no spoke.
+It was complete.

-"K-fifteen," he said.
+"K-fifteen," Jeff said.
 "It's a complete graph on fifteen nodes."

-"There are fourteen people on the anomaly list plus me.
+"Fourteen people on the list plus me.
 Fifteen nodes.
 Fifteen-choose-two edges.
-One hundred and five edges.
+One hundred five.
 All present."

-Jeff stared at the monitor.
-On the monitor, the graph rotated slowly in three dimensions.
-It was a small, dense, beautiful object.
-Like a cut diamond.
-Like a child's drawing of a star.
+On the monitor the graph rotated slowly in three dimensions — a small, dense object, faceted, turning.
+A cut stone.
+A child's drawing of a star.

 ---